Taurine-Technology/taurine-technology.github.io/docs/getting-started/prerequisites.md

 1. Create a Telegram bot using following the instructions [here](https://core.telegram.org/bots/tutorial)
 2. Obtain your bot API key
 3. Configure it in the backend `.env` file

+## Raspberry Pi Image

+If you are using a Raspberry Pi we recommend the Raspberry Pi 4b with 8GB of RAM and at least a 32GB SD Card.
+We also recommend you use our [Ubuntu image](https://github.com/Taurine-Technology/ubuntu-server-pi-images) to speed up installation.

 ## Next Steps